How to use the µTest++ Testing Framework

 ✓ The Answer - test suite passed (1 check passed, 0 checks failed, in 1 test case)

-In case the function returns the wrong answer, the test will fail; for example:
+If the function returns an incorrect value, the test will fail; for example:

 static int